The Students Preparing for Academic-Research Careers (SPARC) Award aims to cultivate student interest in pursuing

 The SPARC Award provides unique opportunities by offering the following:

 - Financial resources ($1,000) to pursue individualized mentored teaching and research activities that are associated with your teaching and research goals.

-- Structured networking opportunities at the ASHA Convention (e.g., meeting fellow SPARC awardees, attending a reception with participants of ASHA's other research education programs).
+- Structured networking opportunities at the ASHA Convention (e.g., meeting fellow SPARC awardees and attending a reception with participants of ASHA's other research education programs).

 - Formal recognition on the ASHA website.

 Because the SPARC Award is intended to foster student interest in pursuing a PhD, only those students who have been enrolled in or accepted into the following degree program types are eligible:

-- Undergraduate CSD programs (current juniors and seniors only)
+- Undergraduate CSD programs based in the U.S. (current juniors and seniors only)

 - Council on Academic Accreditation (CAA)-accredited master’s degree programs in speech-language pathology (accepted students or current 1st year students only)

 - CAA-accredited entry-level clinical doctor of audiology (e.g., AuD) programs (accepted students or current 1st or 2nd year students only)